-In connection with the Annual Incentive Award payout, the Committee considers these financial measures for each of our business units as well as an assessment of each business unit's achievement of certain strategic objectives.
-The level at which performance stock units is earned is tied to the Company's performance under these financial measures over three one-year periods (or, for awards granted prior to 2019, over a three-year performance period).
+In connection with the annual incentive award payout, the Committee considers these financial measures for each of our business units as well as an assessment of each business unit's achievement of certain strategic objectives.
+The level at which cash performance awards are earned is tied to the Company's performance measured by these financial measures over three one-year periods.

-2019 COMPENSATION DECISIONS
+2020 COMPENSATION DECISIONS